alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### Is there a way to distinguish between a Bitcoin legacy address and an Alephium address?
 Alephium addresses are usually longer, as it uses 32 bytes hash instead of 20 bytes hash.

+### Is there a planned integration with Ledger Nano?
+The plan is that once the design of desktop wallet and browser wallet get stable, we will work on Ledger integration.
+Right now, we are introducing breaking changes which might affect the design of Ledger app

 ## Tokenomics